 Ivan Sosnovik

-I received my MSc from Phystech and Skoltech, where I worked on the connection of neural networks and topology optimization under the supervision of Ivan Oseledets.
-I did my bachelor's at Phystech, where I studied experimental low-temperature physics.
+I completed my PhD at Delta Lab, University of Amsterdam, under the supervision of Arnold Smeulders.
+I received my MSc from Phystech and Skoltech, where I explored the intersection of neural networks and topology optimization under the supervision of Ivan Oseledets.
+My bachelor's degree, also from Phystech, was in experimental low-temperature physics.

 Email | CV | Google Scholar | GitHub | Twitter